Search

 It should come as no surprise, then, according to the same study, that mining productivity continues to decline across the board.
 To make matters worse, the industry as a whole is facing volatile commodity prices, changing workforce demographics, and the maturation of existing sites.

-The good news is that Artificial intelligence and machine learning algorithms can potentially change the industry’s trajectory.
+The good news is that Artificial Intelligence (AI) and Machine Learning algorithms can potentially change the industry’s trajectory.
 In combination with IoT devices and big data, intelligent systems can greatly increase mining organizations’ ability to process, manipulate, handle, and analyze information to:

 • Discover mining opportunities